 10. Cover your Pool

 Last but not the least; cover your pool with a tight fitting pool cover to ensure that debris and leaves cannot get into your pool.
-Pool Covers come in a variety of materials and sizes; order by pool size for a snug fit.
+Winter Pool Covers come in a variety of materials and sizes; order by pool size for a snug fit.

 In addition to the winch & cable to secure your pool cover, there are many winter cover accessories like Wall Bags, Cover Seal and Cover Clips that help to hold down a cover in high winds.